cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Keplr: increased number of available ATOM tokens](/academy/1-what-is-cosmos/images/keplr-increased-available.png)

-If you want to re-stake this amount and benefit from the compound effect, go ahead, but make sure you do not lose too much in transaction costs.
+If you want to re-stake this claimed amount and benefit from the compound effect, go ahead, but make sure you do not lose too much in transaction costs.

 This completes the exercise: you are set up to participate in the Cosmos Hub network, and even contribute to its security.
 Your stake will work for you as you continue your Interchain training journey.